andrewmcc1120/CSSTipsAndTricks/README.md

 CSS has a ton of options on how to size your text.

 1. My personal favorite, vh and vw, takes a percentage of the viewport height(vh) or viewport width(vw).
-So, if you were to say 10vh, that is 10% of the viewport width. (viewport meaning the screen that the user is viewing the app from).
+So, if you were to say 10vh, that is 10% of the viewport width. (viewport meaning the window that the user is viewing the app from).
 So, a 1920x1080 screen will render 10vh as 108px font size.

 2. A very popular option is rem and em.
 What they actually do is this: em is a relative size that compares the text directly to the nearest parent, while rem goes all the way back to the html ROOT.
 Most browsers default html text to 16px, so if you say 2rem that is going to render text as 32px in size.